 Maintain the board as a well-functioning, balanced team led by the chair |

 The Board, led by the Chairman, is responsible to the shareholders and sets the Group’s strategy for achieving long-term success.
 It is ultimately responsible for the management, governance, controls, risk management, direction and performance of the Group.
-More information on the composition of the Board is provided here, and meeting attendance and the management of Board activities is described in more detail in the Annual Report.
+More information on the composition of the Board and meeting attendance and the management of Board activities is provided in the Annual Report.
 All the Directors have appropriate skills and experience for the roles they perform at OBD, including as members of Board Committees.
 Directors are subject to re-election at least every three years.
 The Company is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders and will consider the requirement for additional Non-Executive Directors as the Company fulfils its growth objectives. |

 All of the Non-Executive Directors offer robust challenge and support to the Executive Directors and are committed to representing the interests of all shareholders.
 At present, our judgement is that we have two independent Non-Executive Directors, Matthew Wakefield and David Holbrook.
 This is because: